yoo2001818/avcs/DESIGN.md

 however, only single branch has to be executed, and if they're present - merging error shouldn't occur.

+### Main branch and other branches
+Main branch should be stored, however, other branches must be stored as well.
+This can be achieved by using linked lists, as describe above.

+#### Node catching up to the main branch
+Node catching up to the main branch, i.e. fast-forwarding after merging, should use one of any branches if available.
+However, since any branch can be used, 'first' one recorded in the action can be used.

 ## Replication protocol
 In order to replicate the database, we need to make a protocol.